lastzero/tweethog/README.md

 About
 -----
-This tool was created by [Michael Mayer](https://blog.liquidbytes.net/about).
-It is still under development and not very mature.
-You can use it for free under the terms of the MIT license.
+This tool was created by [Michael Mayer](https://blog.liquidbytes.net/about) in an attempt to learn Go the agile way: Start with something small that works and then refactor and improve.
+You can use it for free and at your own risk under the terms of the MIT license.

 Please feel free to send an e-mail if you have any questions or just want to say hello.
 Contributions are most welcome, even if it's just a bug report or a tiny pull-request to fix a typo.